henryhmko/Deep_Sea-NN/README.md

 - Inspired by [Shallow UWnet's](https://arxiv.org/abs/2101.02073) unbelievably simple(yet really good results considering its simplicity) architecture of just 3 densely connected convolutional blocks with skip connections, I decided to stick with CNNs with skip layers.
 It's just that...
   1) Shallow UWnet created blurry outputs and lost some details when testing.
 They did use the VGG perceptual loss + MSE loss, which has been said to create blotchy results by the [NVIDIA/MIT MEDIA LAB paper](https://arxiv.org/pdf/1511.08861.pdf).
   2) Did not work well with resized images of larger sizes than 256x256(size it was trained upon), therefore making it unappealing for people like me who want personal semi-quality diving photos(well inference image size should at least be over 256x256..it's 2022...).
-Think this was due to a rather shallow model architecture not being able to capture many color features patterns to generalize to larger input image sizes.
+Maybe this was due to a rather shallow model architecture not being able to capture many color features patterns to generalize to larger input image sizes.
-  - This led me to look for a CNN architecture which has skip connections(for content preservation), dropout+deep architecture(for generalization), while capturing features well...which naturally led to an U-Net.
-Its flexibiility in working with various input image sizes was a big plus.
+  - This led me to look for a CNN architecture which has skip connections(for content preservation) and a deep architecture(for generalization), while capturing features well...which naturally led to an U-Net.
+Its flexibiility in working with various input image sizes during inference was a big plus.

 - Realized I didn't need the traditionally deep U-Net since even the Shallow-UWnet performs so well, so I took out one max-pool-depth layer and worked with a shallower U-Net to accelerate training time.

 ## Choice of Loss function: MS-SSIM + L1
-### VGG+MSE vs MS-SSIM+L1
+### VGG+MSE vs MS-SSIM+L1 (ABLATION STUDY)
 <p align="center">
   <img src="https://github.com/henryhmko/Deep_Sea-NN/blob/main/result_imgs/loss_comparison.png" width="740"/>
 </p>